 One advanced property of the Data Flow is the EngineThreads property.
 In the Control Flow, when a Data Flow Task is highlighted, this property appears in the Properties window list (see below screenshot).

 It is important to modify the EngineThreads property of the Data Flow so that the execution trees are not sharing process threads, and extra threads are available for large or complex execution trees.
 Furthermore, all the execution trees in a package share the number of processor threads allocated in the EngineThreads property of the Data Flow.
-A single thread or multiple threads are assigned to an execution tree based on availability of threads and complexity of the execution tree.
+A single thread or multiple threads are assigned to an execution tree based on the availability of threads and complexity of the execution tree.

 In the last section of this Understanding and Tuning the Data Flow Engine Topic, you will see how the threads available in a Data Flow are allocated to the execution trees.
 The value for EngineThreads does not include the threads allocated for the number of sources in a Data Flow, which are automatically allocated separate threads.

 Built into SSIS 2014 is the capability to report on Data Flow performance and identify execution trees and threads.
 The reports and log events can be very useful in understanding your Data Flow and how the engine is managing buffers and execution.

 First of all, pipeline logging events are available in the Logging features of SSIS.
 As shown in the following list, several logging events provide details about what is happening in the Data Flow.
 Tutorial Online describes each of these in detail, with examples, at HTTP://MSDN.MICROSOFT.COM/EN-US/ LIBRARY/MS141122(V=SQL.120).ASPX.

 NOTE When executing a package on the SSIS server, you can turn on the Verbose logging to capture all the events.
 This is found on the Advanced tab of the Execute Package dialog under Logging level.